MiloBuwalda/uva-prog-c/20 Lectures/010 Week 1/00 Wednesday.md

 plicated process in C. Because we feel that you should begin your exposure to C with more interesting tasks, we’ve written some functions to accom- plish this for you.
-These are available to you in the CS50 library which lives at cs50.h:
+These are available to you in the CS50 library which lives at `cs50.h`:

-– GetChar
+> – `GetChar`
-– GetDouble
+> – `GetDouble`
-– GetFloat
+> – `GetFloat`
-– GetInt
+> – `GetInt`
-– GetLongLong
+> – `GetLongLong`
-– GetString
+> – `GetString`

-These functions get input of different types (e.g. characters, doubles, floats, integers) from the user as he enters them on the keyboard.
+These functions get input of different types (e.g. `characters`, `doubles`, `floats`, `integers`) from the user as he enters them on the keyboard.

 * If we wanted to make our program from earlier slightly more interesting, we could make use of the CS50 Library like so:

       #include <cs50.h>
       #include <stdio.h>
       int
       main(void)
       {
           printf("Name please: ");
-9
-Computer Science 50
-Fall 2011
-Scribe Notes
-Week 1 Wednesday: September 7, 2011
-Andrew Sellergren
           string s = GetString();
           printf("%s\n", s);
       }

-GetString is going to do the work of parsing the user’s input and passing it back to us so that we can store it in a variable named s.
-We’re then going to pass this variable s as a second argument to printf, which we’ll substitute it in where the %s is.
+  `GetString` is going to do the work of parsing the user’s input and passing it back to us so that we can store it in a variable named s.
+We’re then going to pass this variable s as a second argument to `printf`, which we’ll substitute it in where the `%s` is.

-* What’s the deal with the include lines?
+* What’s the deal with the `include` lines?
 These lines tell the compiler to make use of other libraries of code within our program.
-The standard library is stdio.h, which allows us to use the printf function.
-Similarly, including the cs50.h header file allows us to use GetString which is defined in the CS50 Library.
+The *standard library* is `stdio.h`, which allows us to use the `printf` function.
+Similarly, including the `cs50.h` *header file* allows us to use `GetString` which is defined in the CS50 Library.

-* Now when we compile and run our program, typing “David” when prompted for a name, we get something like the following: jharvard@appliance (~/Desktop): make hello gcc -ggdb -std=c99 -Wall -Werror hello.c -lcs50 -lm -o hello jharvard@appliance (~/Desktop): ./hello
+* Now when we compile and run our program, typing “David” when prompted for a name, we get something like the following:

+      jharvard@appliance (~/Desktop): make hello
+      gcc -ggdb -std=c99 -Wall -Werror hello.c -lcs50 -lm -o hello jharvard@appliance (~/Desktop): ./hello
       Name please: David
       David

 * Next, let’s try prompting the user for a number instead of a name:

       #include <cs50.h>
       #include <stdio.h>
       int
       main(void)
       {
           printf("Number please: ");
           float f = GetFloat();
           printf("%.10f\n", f);
       }

-Now we’re calling the GetFloat function and storing its return value in a variable with type float.
-We’ve also changed the format string that we pass to printf.
-The %.10f tells printf to substitute in a floating-point value and to print 10 digits after the decimal point.
-After compiling and running the program, providing the number 0.1, we get the following: jharvard@appliance (~/Desktop): ./hello
+  Now we’re calling the `GetFloat` function and storing its return value in a variable with type `float`.
+We’ve also changed the format string that we pass to `printf`.
+The `%.10f` tells `printf` to substitute in a floating-point value and to print 10 digits after the decimal point.
+After compiling and running the program, providing the number 0.1, we get the following:

+      jharvard@appliance (~/Desktop): ./hello
       Number please: 0.1
       0.1000000015
       10
-Computer Science 50
-Fall 2011
-Scribe Notes
-Week 1 Wednesday: September 7, 2011
-Andrew Sellergren

   Weird.
 We definitely didn’t type that.
 What this demonstrates is the inherent imprecision of floating points.
 We only have a finite number of bits, so some rounding has to be done in certain cases.

 * Don’t think that floating point imprecision is a big deal?
-Check out this video to be convinced otherwise.
+Check out [this video](http://www.youtube.com/watch?v=EMVBLg2MrLs) to be convinced otherwise.
-11